dcallega/First-steps-in-ERA/ERA_func/README.md

 # What does ERA exactly do?
-Here we will explain more profoundly, what the main instructions from the [ERA GitHub](https://github.com/IBM/era) exactly do and what are the main components of the software.
+You are on the tutorial on how to take the [First Steps on ERA](https://github.com/haerba/First-steps-in-ERA).
+On this section, we will explain more profoundly, what the main instructions from the [ERA GitHub](https://github.com/IBM/era) exactly do and what are the main components of the software.

 ## Basic steps